Looking for the best sexual harassment prevention training programs? Keep on reading then.

 Duration: 30 minutes to 2 hours

 NAVEX Global takes participants through the entire process and how to act properly.
-Instead of merely providing knowledge, participants can also learn how to identify and report sexual and other forms of harassment.
+Instead of just providing knowledge, participants can also learn how to identify and report sexual and other forms of harassment.

-Often, merely informing isn't enough as the working staff often fail to take proper steps in a harassment event.
+Often, just informing isn't enough as the working staff often fail to take proper steps in a harassment event.
 The practical approach encourages order and compliance with the necessary policies.